SeisComP/common/apps/gui/descriptions/global_gui.rst

 ~~~~~~~~~~~~~~~~~~~

 Layers may be grouped into categories and form a hierarchy.
 The categories of the
-geo feature data are derived from the feature directory structure, i.e. the names
+geo feature data are derived from the feature directory structure, i.e., the names
 of the directories below the feature directory, e.g., :file:`@DATADIR@/spatial/vector`.
 Feature data directly located within the feature directory have no special category.
 The FEP data set is assigned to the fep category.